 Quality Assurance Best Practices To Accelerate the Testing Process and Improve Software Quality

 Editor’s note: If you choose between delivering quality software and sticking to a release deadline with a little chance of having both, read on!
-In the article, we summarize best practices ScienceSoft’s QA team applies to help our customers enjoy on-time releases of high-quality software.
+In the article, we summarize best practices ScienceSoft’s QA team applies to help our clients enjoy on-time releases of high-quality software.
 And if you want these benefits without having to set up the described QA practices yourself or lack sufficient QA expertise to do it successfully, turn to ScienceSoft for QA outsourcing, and our experts will take good care of your QA.

-During 21 years of QA outsourcing and consulting practice, we have come up with many QA process improvement ways and developed a set of best practices that help our customers achieve their quality goals.
+During 21 years of QA outsourcing and consulting practice, we have come up with many QA process improvement ways and developed a set of best practices that help our clients achieve their quality goals.
 Below, we share these best practices for you to implement in order to speed up the testing process, improve software quality, and reduce QA-related efforts and costs.

 Goal #1: Speed up the testing process